wp-plugins/wordpress-23-related-posts-plugin/WP23RP/readme.txt

 == Description ==

-<p>WordPress 2.3 Related Posts Plugin will generate a related posts via WordPress 2.3 tags, and add the related posts to feed.</p>
+WordPress 2.3 Related Posts Plugin will generate a related posts via WordPress 2.3 tags, and add the related posts to feed.
+What would you like to be displayed when there is no related posts, "no related post" or "n" random posts, or anything else, please leave a comment in the plugin page.
+Thanks in advance!

 == Installation ==